Guinevere: Abduction stories

 Chrétien de Troyes tells another version of Guinevere's abduction, this time by Meliagant (Maleagant, derived from Melwas) in the 12th-century Lancelot, the Knight of the Cart.
 The abduction sequence is largely a reworking of that recorded in Caradoc's work, but here the queen's rescuer is not Arthur (or Yder) but Lancelot, whose adultery with the queen is dealt with for the first time in this poem.
-In Chrétien's love triangle of Arthur-Guinevere-Lancelot, Guinevere consummated her love affair with Lancelot when Arthur and his knights are trying to rescue Guinevere from the land of Gorre.
-It has been suggested that Chrétien invented their affair to supply Guinevere with a courtly extramarital lover (as requested by his patroness, princess Marie); Mordred could not be used as his reputation was beyond saving, and Yder had been forgotten entirely.
-This version has become popular.
+In Chrétien's love triangle of Arthur-Guinevere-Lancelot, the young knight is literally madly in love with the queen.
+In his trials, Lancelot accepts shame and dishonor to prove his total submission and devotion to Guinevere, in the end earning the reward of a night of love after rescuing her from the otherworldly land of Gorre.
+It has been suggested that Chrétien invented their affair to supply Guinevere with a courtly extramarital lover (as requested by his patroness, Princess Marie); Mordred could not be used as his reputation was beyond saving, and Yder had been forgotten entirely.
+This version has become lastingly popular.
 Today it is most familiar from its expansion in the prose cycles, where Lancelot comes to her rescue on more than one occasion.

 There are furthermore several other variants of this motif in medieval literature.
-In Ulrich's Lanzelet, Valerin, the King of the Tangled Wood, claims the right to marry her and carries her off to his castle in a struggle for power that reminds scholars of her prescient connections to the fertility and sovereignty of Britain.
-Arthur's company saves her, but Valerin kidnaps her again and places her in a magical sleep inside another castle surrounded by snakes, where only the powerful sorcerer Malduc can rescue her.
-In Diu Crône, Guinevere's captor is her own brother Gotegrim, intending to kill her for refusing to marry Gasozein who claims to be her rightful husband, and her saviour is Gawain.
-In Durmart le Gallois, Guinevere is delivered from her peril by the eponymous hero.
-In the Livre d'Artus, she is briefly taken prisoner by King Urien during his rebellion against Arthur.
-The 14th-century Welsh poet Dafydd ap Gwilym alludes to Guinevere's abduction in two of his poems.
+In Ulrich's Lanzelet, Valerin, the King of the Tangled Pinewood, claims the right to marry her and attempts to carry her off to his castle in a struggle for power, possibly related to her connections to the fertility and sovereignty of Britain.
+Lancelot, acting as Guinevere's champion, defeats Valerian and saves her from the plot.
+However, Valerin later kidnaps Guinevere anyway and places her in a magical sleep inside his castle guarded by dragons; she is rescued by Arthur's party (including Lancelot) with the help of Malduc, wizard of the Misty Lake.
+In Heinrich's Diu Crône, Guinevere's captor is her own brother Gotegrim, intending to kill her for refusing to marry the fairy knight Gasozein, who falsely claims to be her lover and rightful husband (and who also appears as the young Guinevere's human lover named Gosangos in the Livre d'Artus), and her saviour there is Gawain.
+In Durmart le Gallois, Guinevere is delivered from her abduction by the eponymous hero, having been abducted by Brun de Morois in a scenario reminiscent that of Valerin but more romantic on Brun's side (who is spared by Gawain and joins Arthur's knights).
+In the Livre d'Artus, she is briefly taken prisoner by King Urien during his rebellion against Arthur, and her rescuer is again Gawain.